Onoddil/Onoddil.github.io/galaxy_evolution/galaxy_counts.md

 - Table 5
 - Conversion from units of $$h^3\,\mathrm{Mpc}^{-3}$$ and $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
 - $$M^*_0$$ translated from $$z_0 = 0.1$$ to $$z=0$$
+- Colour cut between "blue" and "red" galaxies (equation 3)

 Loveday et al. (2015, MNRAS, 451, 1540)

 - Tables 3 and 4, Mean Probability Petrosian
 - Conversion from units of $$h^3\,\mathrm{Mpc}^{-3}$$ and $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
 - $$M^*_0$$ translated from $$z_0 = 0.1$$ to $$z=0$$
+- Colour cut between "blue" and "red" galaxies (equation 2)

 Kelvin et al. (2014, MNRAS, 439, 1245)

 - Table 9
 - $$H_0 = 70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{kpc}$$ gives $$h=1$$ so no conversion of values necessary
+- Classification on morphological grounds into spheroid- and disc-dominated primarily

 Lin et al. (1999, ApJ, 518, 533)

 - Tables 1 and 2, $$Q_0 = 0.5$$
 - Conversion from units of $$h^3\,\mathrm{Mpc}^{-3}$$ and $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
 - $$M^*_0$$ translated from $$z_0 = 0.3$$ to $$z=0$$
+- Classification by "SED type" to early and late

 Dai et al. (2009, ApJ, 697, 506)